peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

 recommend installing it to catch any errors before trying to provision your cookbooks.

+Please [give me a shout on twitter](https://twitter.com/peterjmit) if you have any comments, contributions or corrections for this blog post, all constructive feedback is welcome.

 _Many thanks to Riot Games, Jamie Winsor, and Opscode for open sourcing great tools and making high quality learning materials available online_